Author has written 19 stories for Beauty and the Beast, Batman the Animated Series, Phoenix Wright: Ace Attorney, and Kuroshitsuji.

 May Wormwood's A Test of Time.

-I've recently branched into the world of audio-drama and amateur voice-acting.
 I'm the director/editor/mixer/partial-writer of an online voice-acting troupe called 3DF Productions.
 Google us, we're the first link that comes up, since this lovely site forbids URLs.

 But writing will always be a great passion of mine.
 I ventured into the fan-fiction genre when I was 11.
 Hidden in old notebooks are tales based on Clue and The Scarlet Pimpernel.
 But my writing-true-love was Disney's Beauty and the Beast.
 Thing is, you're not going to find stories of Belle and her Beastly prince here at my page.
 My stories focus on two characters that have held the title of "Favorites!" since I was knee high: Lumiere and Babette.
 (Hence my proudly earned screen name.
 I'm still considering a patent on it, as I can be found most everywhere online by that persona.
 XD) Although, over the years, I've wandered into some new fandoms, including Batman, Ace Attorney/Gyakuten Saiban, and Black Butler/Kuroshitsuji.

 Pairings I Support...

 For those curious, I do my fair share of shipping.
 The following list are ones that you'll find in my writing.
 You may ask me about writing for others, but I guarantee nothing.
 There's a reason I ship the pairings I do, and while I'm up for challenges, I take my writing seriously.
 If I can't feel that I can make it work, I won't do it.